spookylukey/django-views-the-right-way/source/url-parameters.rst

        pass  # etc

-Now, you no longer have to check the URLconf to be sure of the type of the argument, it's right there in your function.
+Now, you no longer have to check the URLconf to be sure of the type of the argument, it’s right there in your function.

 The elegance of URL parameters as part of the function signature contrasts with CBVs, where you have to do extra work get to hold of the parameter: